Preventive & General Health

 Abortion Services: Your Options and Support

 If you find yourself pregnant and do not wish to keep the baby or have it adopted for any reason, you can seek an abortion to bring the pregnancy to an end, otherwise known as a termination of pregnancy.
-By law in England, Scotland and Wales, this is usually up to 24 weeks, although later in certain exceptional circumstances.
-The law is more complicated in Northern Ireland.
+Abortion laws vary greatly from state to state.
 If you find yourself with a positive pregnancy test and are unsure of your decision, you do not need to rush into things.
 You can turn to your partner, trusted friends or family.
 You might wish to discuss with someone outside your circle, so your doctor can be a good source of guidance and can refer you for maternity or abortion services.
-Alternatively, you can refer yourself to abortion services, and they will have counsellors to talk through your options and the turbulent emotions it can bring up.
+Alternatively, you can refer yourself to abortion services, and they will have counselors to talk through your options and the strong emotions it can bring up.
 An abortion carries less risk the earlier it is carried out.
 Earlier discussions also allow for more time to think about the right option for you.
-If you want to chat to someone you can book an appointment NOW with one of our doctors, or you can chat with the healthwords.ai chat for free today.

 Other articles